Buffalo Bills vs. New England Patriots NFL Week 13 Odds, Plays and Insights for December 6, 2021

 Patriots stats and trends

-- New England's games this season have hit the over on six of 12 set point totals (50%).
+- New England's games this year have gone over the point total in 50% of its opportunities (six times in 12 games with a set point total).

-- When New England puts up more than 16.5 points, it is 8-2 against the spread and 8-2 overall.
+- New England is 8-2 against the spread and 8-2 overall in games when it records more than 16.5 points.

 - When New England picks up more than 275.2 yards, the team is 6-4 against the spread and 6-4 overall.

-- The Patriots have 15 giveaways this season, while the Bills have 25 takeaways.
+- The Patriots have turned the ball over 15 times, 10 fewer times than the Bills have forced turnovers (25).

 Home and road insights

-- At home, as 3-point favorites or more, the Bills are 3-2 ATS.
+- The Bills are 3-2 ATS as 2.5-point favorites or greater at home.

-- In five home games this season, Buffalo has hit the over twice.
+- In five home games this year, Buffalo has gone over the total twice.

-- This year in away games, New England is 4-1 against the spread and 5-0 overall.
+- Away from home, New England is 5-0 overall and 4-1 against the spread.

-- The Patriots are 3-1 ATS as 3-point underdogs or more away from home.
+- This season, as 2.5-point underdogs or more away from home, the Patriots are 3-1 ATS.

-- This season, in five road games, New England has gone over the total twice.
+- In five away games this year, New England has gone over the total twice.

 Powered by Data Skrive.